 By default, most Linux distributions do not give users permissions to access USB devices.
 One either needs root access or to be given the appropriate permissions.

-Below are steps you can follow to access your development kit without sudo permissions (although sudo permissions are required for the initial setup):
+Below are steps you can follow to access your development kit without sudo permissions:

-Step 1: With your board's debug interface connected, make sure your device shows up with the lsusb command:
+1. With your board's debug interface connected, make sure your device shows up with the lsusb command: